Manuel Margot Player Props: Rays vs. White Sox

 - Margot has two doubles, two home runs and four walks while hitting .203.

-- In 22 games played this season, he has hit a homer in two of them.
+- In 23 games played this season, he has homered in two of them.

-- Margot has driven in a run in six games this year (27.3%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.